Grantmakers in Aging Annual Conference: featuring Anna M. Adachi-Mejia and Kelly Laflamme

 Tuesday, November 28, 2017 | 9:00 AM 4:30 PM | Holiday Inn by the Bay (map)

 The Driving Community Home Summit is designed specifically for community and municipal leaders, service and health providers, advocates and researchers who are engaged (or plan to be) in the “aging in community” movement in Northern New England.
 The Summit will give you tools, ideas and models you can bring back to implement in your community.
 It will address important topics like housing and transportation across the region and will offer many opportunities for cross-community conversation, learning and networking.
+At this Summit, Dr. Anna M. Adachi-Mejia will describe her photovoice project: Aging in New Hampshire: Using photovoice to engage the perspectives of communities of color and of language minorities.
+This project is funded by the Endowment for Health.

 Team Up, Take Action: Partnering for Health Equity